 Sexual Harassment of Women at Workplace

-During the year 2015-16 two sexual harassment complaints received and the same weredisposed off.
+During the year 2016-17 3 (three) sexual harassment complaints were received and thesame were disposed of.

 INNOVATION RESEARCH AND DEVELOPMENT (R&D)

 To inculcate and encourage innovation and creativity in the organization your Companyhas established a Suggestion Scheme to elicit ideas and process modification proposalsfrom employees.
 The suggestions are evaluated by a committee and implemented based upontheir feasibility.
 The best suggestion is awarded with the CMD trophy.
 Incrementalinnovations are also pursued through Quality Circle initiatives.

 Chairman and Managing Director Shri B C Tripathi launched GAIL's Start-up initiativetitled 'Pankh' with a corpus of Rs.
 50 crores for investing in Start-ups and providingmentoring to them in core areas of the company i.e. natural gas and its derivatives

 Your Company is committed to spend over 1% of its PAT on Research and Development(R&D) e orts to address the important industry challenges of maintaining the safetyand integrity of the gas processing & petrochemical plants transmission anddistribution systems controlling costs and enhancing productivity and maintainingenvironmental stewardship.